jamesrenhoulee/CancerNet-SCa/README.md

 	* Alexander Wong
 * Vision and Image Processing Research Group, University of Waterloo, Canada
 	* James Lee
+* DarwinAI Corp., Canada
+	* Mahmoud Famouri
+* University of Waterloo, Canada
+	* Maya Pavlova

 ## Table of Contents
-1. [Requirements](#requirements) to install, train, and infer SkinCancerNet on your system.
+1. [Requirements](#requirements) to install, train, and infer CancerNet-SCa on your system.

 ## Requirements